 Horse Jobs – Vet Tech

-man standing in a lab
+Two men standing in a veterinarian office

 Often Vet Techs are ambitious students working their way through vet school in the hopes of becoming a veterinarian themselves.
 They usually work in a more technical atmosphere than the vet assistant and require a bit more training.